hunter-college-ossd-spr-2020/project-evaluation/atom1_evaluation.md

 ### Summary
 Do you think  this is a project to which it would be possible to contribute in the course of a semester?<br>
-This is a project that would be worth contributing.
+This is a project that would be worth contributing.I tried installing the atom software but I was having difficulties since it requires packets and some commands were for linux and others for Indows and those commands didn't work on my operating system.